ElijahRW/CS_410_RUST_Final/README.md

    * Likely Will be a simple box collecting game.

-###Development Post-mortem
+###Development Postmortem

 To a certain extent.
-I'm willing to admit that I overestimated the dificulty I would encounter in developing this project.
+I'm willing to admit that I overestimated the difficulty I would encounter in developing this project.
+I encountered several issues integrating with the test engine.
+I admittedly sturggled to find an effective method of implementing

+In future development I would likely attempt the following:
+* Add coverage to prevent panics at parsing attempts: this would require matching at all unwrap calls.
+Simple but requires defaults prepared.
+* Convert vector of asset path's into a Hash set for faster reference.

+#Other references:
+* Code utilized to start with piston can be found under crate's example projects.
+Current code should have little to no parallels now.